Joseph W. Elliott

 Areas of Practice

-Joe has extensive litigation experience in Kansas City and Northwest Missouri at both the state and federal level.
-He has appeared before virtually every state trial judge in the Northwest Missouri area and has handled and assisted in litigation in several jurisdictions outside the state of Missouri.
+Joe has nearly four decades of trial practice.
+He has handled numerous cases in the Kansas City area, St. Joseph, and throughout northwest Missouri.
+He has litigation experience at both the state and federal levels.
+He has appeared before every state court in the Northwest Missouri area and has handled litigation in several jurisdictions outside the state of Missouri.

-In 2000, Joe played a major role in the case of Missouri Consolidated Health Care Plan v.
-Community Health Plan, which was tried in Federal Court in Jefferson City, Mo., and resulted in a jury verdict of over fourteen million dollars.
 His first experience with commercial litigation came in 1987, in the case of Hillyard, Inc. v.
 Pitzer Products Co., in which he served as second chair, handling all of the expert testimony involving complex issues of chemistry and physics.
 The case resulted in a verdict of 2.6 million dollars, the highest verdict ever rendered at that time in the St. Joseph Division of Federal Court.
+Since then, he has tried and resolved numerous cases valued many times higher.

 Courts Admitted to Practice